Pars Online: Products and services

-Pars Online was the first company in Iran to be awarded a PAP license (allowing them to deploy ADSL), and also hold a VSAT license, allowing them to sell VSAT services.

 Transfer of shares of the company

-Following extensive negotiations, finally in March 2019, Hi Web (a publicly traded company on the Tehran Stock Exchange) purchased all the shares of Pars Online and became 100% owner of the company.
+In March 2019, Hi Web (a publicly traded company on the Tehran Stock Exchange) purchased all the shares of Pars Online and became 100% owner of the company.

 Offices, coverage and representation

-The head office is in central Tehran, although Pars Online has many POP's around Tehran and Iran, in addition to agencies in other major cities.
+The head office is in central Tehran.

-Pars Online offer ADSL and/or other services in the following cities: Ahvaz, Arak, Asalouyeh, Babol, Bandar Abbas, Birjand, Bojnourd (also spelt Bojnoord or Bujnurd), Bushehr, Esfahan (also spelt Isfahan), Qom (also spelt Ghom), Hamedan, Karaj, Kerman, Kermanshah, Mashad, Pardis, Orumieh, Qazvin (also spelt Ghazvin), Rasht, Sanandaj, Sari, Shahriar, Shiraz, Tabriz, Tehran, Yazd, Zahedan and Zanjan.

 Data center

-Pars Online established the first private data center in Iran at Pardis Technology Park in Pardis, 20 km outside greater Tehran.
+Pars Online established the first private data center in Iran.

 Competition

 According to a United Nations report, Pars Online, along with Afranet and Neda, are in major competition in VOIP services.
 Pars Online is in major competition with Afranet, Shatel, Sepanta, Neda Rayaneh, and other local ISPs.